IGlautier/server/security/Landscape-analysis/Real World Attacks.md

 **Vulnerabilities:**

-* Ability to see all of the devices in a home and control them.
+1. Ability to see all of the devices in a home and control them.
 <br> - These systems are crawl-able by search engines.
-* Lack of authentication( usernames and passwords not required by default)
+2. Lack of authentication (usernames and passwords not required by default).
 <br> - No authentication between the handheld and any of the control commands.
 <br> - No authentication once access to Wi-Fi network has been gained.
-* Revelation of sensitive information- time zone (along with the closest major city to their home), IP addresses and even the name of a child.
+3. Revelation of sensitive information- time zone (along with the closest major city to their home), IP addresses and even the name of a child.
-* Lack of authentication meant that anyone who figured out the IP address for vulnerable systems could get access to and control of people’s homes.
+4. Lack of authentication meant that anyone who figured out the IP address for vulnerable systems could get access to and control of people’s homes.
-* Storage of device configuration in the cloud.
+5. Storage of device configuration in the cloud.

 **Implications for MXD:**

-* Ease of disabling alerts and creating fake alerts
+1. Ease of disabling alerts and creating fake alerts.
-* Physical security implications- burglary target
+2. Physical security implications- burglary target.
-* Ability to turn attacked homes into haunted houses, energy-consumption nightmares, or even robbery targets.
+3. Ability to turn attacked homes into haunted houses, energy-consumption nightmares, or even robbery targets.
 Opening a garage door could make a house ripe for actual physical intrusion.
-* Enough information to link the homes on the Internet to their locations in the real world.
+4. Enough information to link the homes on the Internet to their locations in the real world.

 **Mitigations:**

-* Requirement for password protection by default.
+1. Requirement for password protection by default.
-* Secure storage of device configuration in the cloud.
+2. Secure storage of device configuration in the cloud.

 **Source:** http://www.forbes.com/sites/kashmirhill/2013/07/26/smart-homes-hack/